ART FOR ALL FUNDING

 Artist Education Grants are designed for emerging artists who are members of the CAA residing in Walton County, Florida.
 The program provides support for the individual artist to take advantage of specific skill-building educational opportunities to advance their work.
 Artists of every artistic discipline are eligible to submit an application including Fine Arts, Performing Arts, and Literary Arts.

 The purpose of the Teacher Mini Grant program is to enhance the visual, literary and performing arts experiences of all Walton County school-age children K-12 in public schools, private 501c(3) schools and home schools through funding for special enhancement activities established by a teacher.
 Quarterly and annual awards are available.
+If you received a teacher mini-grant previously you MUST complete the online feedback form before applying for another grant.

 Scholarships are available to outgoing high school seniors or current college students who have declared or intend to declare a major in the visual, literary or performing arts at the undergraduate level.
 There is no deadline to apply, and applications will be reviewed by committee quarterly.
 The Susan Foster Scholarship, Karen Kolenberg Scholarship and Sheila Goode Scholarship are available.